 Table of Contents:

-What are SQL Parameters?
+What are SQL Parameters in SQL Server?

 SQL parameters are locations in SQL statements that hold values during runtime without inserting the values directly into the queries.
 By separating the data from SQL logic, they help improve performance and make SQL more secure.